top of page

-The South Stand is better known as the Popular Side or ‘Pop Side.’
+The South Stand is known as the Together Family Stand

 Its outer wall has a brown brickwork base which protrudes out from the main part of the stand.
 That base has a blue corrugated iron roof, and then further back is more corrugated iron that leads to the roof which hangs over the stand’s seating area.

 This area out the back of the stand is sectioned into two by a blue fence, and this is because the stand on occasion has been split between home and away supporters.
-Home supporters will get to this area using turnstiles at the far end of the car park outside the West Stand, whilst away supporters use the same northeast turnstiles as those based in the Railway End.
+Home supporters will get to this area using turnstiles at the far end of the car park outside the West Stand (T20-21 and T22-23), whilst away supporters use the same northeast turnstiles as those based in the Vitality Railway End (T1-4).

 The West Stand at Edgeley Park is better known as the Cheadle End after the area of Stockport out beyond it.

-It is the clear largest of the ground’s four stands, with a brickwork base, blue corrugated iron higher up and grey corrugated iron at the top.
-Additionally, strips of grey corrugated iron come down along the blue section with red circles inside of them.
+It is the clear largest of the ground’s four stands, with a brickwork base and blue corrugated iron higher up.

 Inside the Stadium

 The seating area of the Danny Bergara Stand only runs along roughly two thirds of the pitch.
-This leaves open spaces in the northwest and northeast corners that are taken up by toilets, refreshment stalls, the Edgeley Park Control Box and the Legends Lounge Building.
+This leaves open spaces in the northwest and northeast corners that are taken up by toilets, refreshment stalls, the Edgeley Park Control Box and the Community Trust Building.